 A laparoscopic radical prostatectomy is surgery to remove the prostate gland.
 It is done to treat prostate cancer that has not spread beyond the prostate.
 The doctor made several small cuts, called incisions, in your lower belly.
 The doctor put a lighted tube (scope) and other surgical tools through the incisions to do the surgery.
 Or if you had robotic surgery, the doctor guided the robot arms to do this surgery.

-Your scrotum may be swollen and bruised.
+You may see some bruising and swelling right after your surgery.
+In the week after surgery, your penis and scrotum may swell.
 This usually gets better after 1 to 2 weeks.
 The incisions may be sore for 1 to 2 weeks.
 Your doctor will give you medicine for pain.

 You will have a tube (urinary catheter) to drain urine from your bladder for 1 to 2 weeks after surgery.
 You may have bladder cramps, or spasms, while the catheter is in your bladder.
 Your doctor can give you medicine to help prevent bladder spasms.